Icecovery/Shaddy/README.md

 }
 ```

-**Notes on Possible Conflict:**

-If you installed the Shabby v0.2.0 "unofficial build" and Textures Unlimited at the same time, there will be a conflict, resulting in failed shader replacement from Textures Unlimited.
-This has been solved by the newest change in Shabby, but these changes haven't been released yet.

-**Notes:**
+**Modeling Notes:**

 All Shaddy/Translucent shaders are double-sided (No back face or front face culling).
 This means if you are making a parachute or a leaf model that has the same texture on both sides, you don't have to duplicate the mesh and then flip the faces, one-sided mesh will work just as fine as a double-sided one.

+---

+## Conflict

+If you installed the Shabby v0.2.0 "unofficial build" and Textures Unlimited at the same time, there will be a conflict, resulting in failed shader replacement from Textures Unlimited.
+This has been solved by the newest change in Shabby (>= v0.3.0).
+Get it here: http://taniwha.org/~bill/Shabby_v0.3.0.zip

 ---